-Passive investment risk
+• Passive investment risk

 The fund is passively managed and the manager will not have the discretion to adapt to market changes due to the inherent investment nature of the fund.
-Falls in the index are expected to result in corresponding falls in the value of the fund.
+Declines in the index are expected to result in corresponding decreases in the fund's value.